skuro/lambdalf/README.md

 ### Opening a REPL

-For security reasons (i.e. it opens a massive script injection attack hole!) the NREPL server included in lambdalf is not running by default.
+For security reasons (i.e. it opens a massive script injection attack hole!) the nREPL server included in lambdalf is not running by default.
 To enable it (keeping in mind that it opens a massive script injection attack hole!) an administrator-only HTTP POST Web Script is provided at
 `/alfresco/service/clojure/nrepl`.
 For a default installation of Alfresco on localhost, you can run: